ricsanfre/pi-cluster/docs/_docs/backup.md

 - Velero plugins installation

   The chart configuration deploys the following velero plugin as `initContainers`:
-  - `velero-plugin-for-aws` to enable S3 Minio as backup backend.
+  - `velero-plugin-for-aws` to enable S3 as backup backend.

   ```yml